Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, NBA, more

 QB Drake Maye, New England Patriots, 249.5 passing yards - More (1.83x)

-Maye has thrown for 250 or more yards in four of the past five games.
+Maye has been hot of late.
+He has thrown for 250 or more yards in four of the past five games.
 In Sunday's 28-23 win at Tampa Bay, he completed 16 of 31 passes for 270 yards and two touchdowns.
 He had 259 yards passing in a 24-23 win over Atlanta on Nov.
 2. Pick it at Sleeper:

 RB Breece Hall, New York Jets, 62.5 rushing yards - Lower (1.75x)

-Hall has not fared well against teams with a winning record.
+Against teams with a winning record, Hall has struggled.
 In fact, in four of the last five games against a team above .500, he has fallen short of his rushing yards market.
 The SportsLine model projects Hall will rush for 52.8 yards, giving this a 3.5 rating.

 WR Stefon Diggs, New England Patriots, 54.5 receiving yards - More (1.78x)